openmichigan/metrics_tools/README.md

 script: youtube-data-by-channelowner
 =============

-The Python script youtube-data-by-channeluser.py requires one input: channel owner name.
-This script does not require login credentials or an API key.
+The Python script youtube-data-by-channeluser.py requires one argumenr: channel owner name, e.g. python youtube-data-by-channelowner.py openmichigan

+This script does not require login credentials or an API key because it uses v1 of the YouTube Analytics API.
+(N.B.
+The most recent version of the YouTube API is v3, which requires an API key.
+Likes and dislikes can only be retrieved by v3.)

 The result is a CSV (spreadsheet) file with a row for each video with the following variables:
-Ranking by popularity, Video ID, Video Title, Date Published, Category, URL, Duration in seconds, Total Views, Total Likes, Total Dislikes, Rating on 5.0 scale, Number of Raters, Number of Comments, Description, Content of All Comments
+Ranking by popularity, Video ID, Video Title, Date Published, Category, URL, Duration in seconds, Total Views, Rating on 5.0 scale (Historical), Number of Raters (Historical), Number of Comments, Description, Content of All Comments